 What Does P0306 Mean?

 Your vehicle’s engine has four cycles, intake, compression, combustion, and exhaust.
 Air and fuel enter the combustion chamber through the intake valve during the intake stroke.
-The air/fuel mixture is then compressed by the upward movement of the piston while the intake and exhaust valves are closed.
-Then spark is introduced during the combustion cycle which ignites and forces the piston back downwards.
-Then the exhaust valve opens and the piston will force the exhaust gases out into the car’s exhaust system.
+The piston’s upward movement then compresses the air/fuel mixture while the intake and exhaust valves are closed.
+Then spark is introduced during the combustion cycle that ignites and forces the piston back downwards.
+After that, the exhaust valve opens, and the piston will force the exhaust gas into the car’s exhaust system.